beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 You can now check these and edit them manually as required.
 At the top of the window you can set the units that the dates are given in (years, months, days) and whether they are specified relative to a point in the past (as is the case for years such as 2017) or backwards in time from the present (as in the case of radiocarbon ages).

 The `Height` column lists the ages of the tips relative to time 0 (in our case 2007.63).
 The `Uncertainty` column allows specifying with what precision the sampling time is know.
-This is not useful in our case because all sampling dates are known to the exact day, but BEAST allows to integrate over the uncertainty for less precise sampling date (e.g. when only the sampling month or year is known).
+This is not useful in our case because all sampling dates are known to the exact day, but BEAST allows to integrate over the uncertainty for less precise sampling date (e.g., when only the sampling month or year is known).

 #### Specifying the trait information